Final Score (2018 film): Plot

 When Dimitri reunites with Arkady, Arkady vows to start the revolution again if Dimitri proves his loyalty by shooting Danni.
 But unwilling to let Arkady's madness destroy the region with another revolution, Dimitri shoots himself.
-With just a few minutes left, Faisal is able to evacuate the audience that is near the stadium's control room.
+With just a few minutes left, Faisal struggles to evacuate the audience near the stadium's control room, only succeeding by pretending to have a bomb to spark a panic.
 Arkady takes control of the live broadcast, holding onto Danni as Knox runs towards the control room from across the field, but he's too late, and the bomb goes off, destroying the control room.
-But as he starts to mourn, Knox looks more closely at the frozen big screen which was not destroyed and notices a time difference in two clocks, realising that the live broadcast was pre-recorded 85 minutes into the match, and that both of them are probably alive.
+But as he starts to mourn, Knox looks more closely at the frozen big screen, which was not destroyed, and notices a time difference in two clocks, realising that the live broadcast was pre-recorded 85 minutes into the match, and that both of them are probably alive.
 As the crowd stampedes towards the exits, Knox hears Danni crying out and confronts Arkady.
-With a gun to her head, Knox tells Danni to "use her head" - she gets the hint and headbutts Arkady, sending him briefly reeling and Knox kills him.
-Danni reunites with her worried mother who runs to her arms, and Steed thanks Knox for his bravery.
-Knox, Danni, her mother, and Faisal (who was near the blast but managed to survive as he rescued an older woman who he had argued with earlier) leave the stadium.
+With a gun to her head, Knox tells Danni to "use her head" - she gets the hint and headbutts Arkady, sending him briefly reeling, and Knox kills him.
+Danni reunites with her worried mother, who runs to her arms, and Steed thanks Knox for his bravery.
+Knox, Danni, her mother, and Faisal (who was near the blast but managed to survive as he rescued an older woman whom he had argued with earlier) leave the stadium.